I've tried to avoid writing about current events, but this week we encounter a convergence of events too ripe to ignore!

 That's where we last left our characters.
 This week Gandalf and Pippin return to find Beregond has in fact acted.
 He killed one guard to get inside and now stands in front of the door where Denethor and Faramir are, trying to hold off two other guards who are trying to get in with the torches Denethor ordered them to retrieve.
 As they arrive, Denethor opens the door from behind Beregond, bearing his sword.
 Gandalf sets himself in the middle of everybody and orders Denethor to stop what he's doing.

+said Denethor.
 ‘Or may I not command my own servants?’

 when it is turned to madness and evil.'